 M109 - Spiral Galaxy in Ursa Major

 M109 is a perfect example of a symmetric barred spiral galaxy.
 It is the major member of the Ursa Major cluster of galaxies...and indeed other galaxies can be spotted in this photograph.
 At the 9:30 position to M109 is an edge-on spiral galaxy, PGC 27700.
 At the 5:30 position and near the bottom is PGC 37553.
 Directly below M109 is PGC 37621.
-I would have liked to have gotten about twice the exposure, but the imaging session was cut short by the impending sunrise.
+Several other distant galaxies can also be spotted.
+The blue glare from the bright star Phecda in Ursa Major can be seen in the upper right corner.

 M109 lies